gabrielbeguren/AlceEngine/readme.md

 </p>

-Alce is an SFML/Box2D based game engine that aims to provide all the tools necessary to develop 2D games.
+Alce is a SFML/Box2D based game engine that aims to provide all the tools necessary to develop 2D games.

 <ins>__NOTE__</ins>: This project is still under development.